 Authority to bind the university in business transactions with outside entities, including all forms of purchasing and outside expenditure, is delegated from the Executive Vice President and Chief Financial Officer through Standard Practice Guide (SPG) 601.24, as compiled in Table 1: Delegations of Authority for Business Transactions with External Organizations.

-For more information, see the FAQs on Authority and Delegation, which are maintained by the Office of the General Counsel.
+For more information, see the FAQ: Business, Contracts, and Signature Authority web page, which is maintained by the Office of the General Counsel.
 The FAQs include guidance on:

 - The difference between having legal authority to bind the university and permission to exercise that authority;